microsoft/semantic-kernel/java/PACKAGES.md

     </dependency>
 ```

-A BOM is provided that can be used to define the versions of all semantic kernel packages.
+A BOM is provided that can be used to define the versions of all Semantic Kernel packages.

 ```xml
     <dependencyManagement>